apache/hudi/rfc/rfc-51/rfc-51.md

 Notice:

 - Only instants that are active can be queried in a CDC scenario.
-- `CDCReader` manages all the things on CDC, and all the spark entrances(DataFrame, SQL, Streaming) call the funcations in `CDCReader`.
+- `CDCReader` manages all the things on CDC, and all the spark entrances(DataFrame, SQL, Streaming) call the functions in `CDCReader`.

 #### COW table